-A bin room will be located on the ground level near the parking and vehicular entrance.
-The bin room will contain 1100L mobile garbage bins for the collection of the waste and recycling.
-The groundskeeper, waste collection staff and cleaners will be the only personnel with access to the bin room.
+A bin storage area will be located on the ground level next to the preschool parking (See Appendix A.1).
+The bin storage area will contain 1100L MGBs for the collection of waste and recycling.
+The groundskeeper, waste collection staff and cleaners will be the only personnel with access to the bin storage area.
 All transportation of waste and recycling must be co-ordinated with the groundskeeper or cleaners.

 Suitably labelled waste and recycling receptacles or bins approx. 20L in size will be placed in each room and throughout the campus grounds.
-Garbage and recycling receptacles should be provided in convenient locations and areas of high waste generation.
+Waste and recycling receptacles should be provided in convenient locations and areas of high waste generation.

-The students, staff and visitors will be responsible for placing their waste and recycling into the correct receptacle.
+The school and preschool students, staff and visitors will be responsible for placing their waste and recycling into the correct receptacle.
 The fullness of the source separation bins will be monitored by the groundskeeper and cleaners.